rekxor/reports/README.md

 ### Report(s)
-This repository includes few of my work, while I am still trying to understand codebases, these are my writings.
+This repository includes few of my work, while I am trying to understand codebases and include meaningful findings, with all types of issues these are my writings.